kidepo/Generate-Prime-Numbers/README.md

 # Generate-Prime-Numbers
-A function which returns n number of prime numbers
+A function which returns  a list of prime numbers between a given range 0 to n.
-#The function generates the first n numbers from 0 to n
+The input paramenter for the function is n